The Difference Between Breadboard Projects and Prototype Layouts

 - Signals will perform better on a PCB without the higher parasitic inductance and capacitance that is typical in a breadboard.

 - Replicating a PCB is a much easier task than creating multiple hand-assembled breadboards.
 This will reduce your manufacturing time and costs considerably.

 - If you are trying to sell your circuit board, you will probably find that a completed breadboard just isn’t attractive to buyers like a completed PCB layout is.

 Although a breadboard is a great way to learn electronics on or to build a quick test circuit, there are many more benefits to creating your prototype boards with a PCB layout.
-Fortunately, there are resources available to you to help you create your prototype layouts quickly and inexpensively.
+Fortunately, there are resources available to you to help you create your prototype electronic project layouts quickly and inexpensively.